-Plagued by inadequate funding, huge class sizes (more than 55 students to a class is normal), terrible teacher training, students that seem to have little motivation and a system that forces teachers to pass students even though they’ve actually failed – there doesn’t seem to be much hope education in Thailand will improve any time soon.
+Plagued by inadequate funding, huge class sizes (more than 55 students to a class is normal), terrible teacher training, students that seem to have little motivation and a system that forces teachers to pass students even though they have actually failed – there doesn’t seem to be much hope education in Thailand will improve any time soon.

-Every year, the Ministry of Education brings into effect another new idea for improving education in Thailand — none of which, of course, ever work or, if it might, they don’t give it long enough to reach fruition.
-The year after, they try something else.
+Every year the Ministry of Education brings into effect another new idea for improving education in Thailand — none of which, of course, ever work or, if it might, they don’t give it long enough to reach fruition.

 I knew two excellent and highly-qualified teachers who left Thailand to go to Korea and Japan to teach instead, and I stopped teaching in Thai schools completely when this new requirement went into effect.

 After all, if the Ministry of Education seriously thought the only reason Thai education is so poor is because the western teachers didn’t understand Thai culture, then they had more problems than even I knew.

 In most countries, government organizations are known to not be particularly effective.
-The Ministry of Education in Thailand though, is one of the most ineffective organizations I have ever dealt with.
+The Ministry of Education in Thailand though is one of the most ineffective organizations I have ever dealt with.

-The Ministry representative had seen some work he had been doing with his students and had told him very rudely that he should make sure the English wording on the kids’ Mother’s Day greeting cards was correct.
+The Ministry representative had noticed some work he had been doing with his students and had told him very rudely that he should make sure the English wording on the kids’ Mother’s Day greeting cards was correct.
 (It already was!)